-Should not be longer than 3 pages and should not take more than 5 - 10 minutes to present.
+Your book review will be taken from a book list distributed on the first day of class.
+It should not be longer than 3 pages and should not take more than 5 - 10 minutes to present.
 It should follow a standard review format, include the following:

-- Bibliographical information at the top, in standard review format - A brief résumé of the book: its purpose or thesis, and the main areas covered - S Identification of the intended audience and an evaluation of its helpfulness to the intended audience - Analysis of the major themes and topics in the book and their contribution to the issues discussed in the class, including the influence of Benedictine monasticism on the church today
+- Bibliographical information at the top, in standard review format - A brief résumé of the book: its purpose or thesis, and the main areas covered - \$ Identification of the intended audience and an evaluation of its helpfulness to the intended audience - Analysis of the major themes and topics in the book and their contribution to the issues discussed in the class, including how Benedictine monasticism is influencing the shape of the church today